 Q: Are there any disadvantages of rooting my phone?

 A: Some phones cannot be rooted.
-Also, if you run a rooted phone, you may not be able to use specific apps and services.
+Also, if you run a rooted phone, you may be unable to use specific apps and services.

 Q: Will I lose data if I root my phone?